giftarachel/Matrix-Force-Distribution-Multilink-Suspension/README.md

 This project demonstrates how matrix methods can simplify the analysis of complex mechanical systems like multi-link suspensions, making it easier to study force distribution and system behavior.

-✨ A simple step towards combining mechanical engineering with computational methods!
+✨ A simple step towards combining mechanical engineering with computational methods!!